In this article, we are going to discuss trekking in Nepal in June.

 Some tips for Trekking in June

 If you are a trekking enthusiast and wish to be a part of the adventure trekking, Trekking in Nepal offers a varying choice.
-You should have proper knowledge and proper training to trek especially in the month of June.
+You should have the proper knowledge and proper training to trek especially in the month of June.

 June gets a lot of rain and the weather is mostly cloudy.
 Despite the frequent gloomy weather, you will see sunny days too.
 The weather is quite challenging and it will add an adventure to this unique trekking experience.

-You should be extra careful and choose proper gear and clothing for the trekking at this time of the year.
-Since you will be expecting rain, rain gear and extra bag to carry dirty clothing is a must.
+You should be extra careful and choose proper gear and clothing for trekking at this time of the year.
+Since you will be expecting rain, rain gear and an extra bag to carry dirty clothing is a must.